 - No maximum weight limit since the mattress rests on the ground.

 Of these, I think the side zipper door is the biggest selling point for the Lotus.
 As our baby got bigger, I wished our pack-n-play had this feature and it would add a lot of value once babies are able to crawl in independently.
+In hindsight, knowing how much we’ve used our travel crib, I would have seriously considered the Lotus over the pack ‘n play.

 Option for Small Spaces: Mini Graco Pack-n-Play